A business plan is a strategic document which details the strategic objectives for a growing business or startup, and how it plans to achieve them.

 Starting a business isn’t an exact science.
 Some companies organically develop out of trial and error, while others are plotted out from start to finish.

 So if you’re asking whether your company needs a lengthy business plan, the answer would be ‘no’.
-That said, there are definitely a few situations in which writing a business plan makes sense and can help increase the chances of a business becoming successful:
+That said, there are definitely a few situations in which writing a plan makes sense and can help increase the chances of a business becoming successful:

 For tech startups with no trading history, such as SaaS companies, a business plan can be an invaluable tool for securing long-term funding.